 Sandra Keavey, DHSc, DFAAPA, PA-C

 Sandra Keavey has been practicing since 1981.
 Keavey has broad experience that includes family practice, physician assistant faculty, emergency medicine, military medicine, occupational medicine, cardiology and clinical research.
 Keavey has presented nationally and internationally.
-Keavey is currently enrolled in the Doctrate of Health Science program at Nova Southeastern with anticipated graduation in December 2017.
+Keavey has recently completed her Doctrate of Health Science degree at Nova Southeastern.

 Debra Shelby, PhD, DNP, FNP-BC, DCNP, FACDNP, FAANP